Installing a fibreglass swimming pool is no small task; it is a significant investment that’ll entertain you and your children for years to come.

 Which one does a better job: chlorine tablets or liquid chlorine?

-Liquid chlorine is highly unstable, so you must purchase a chlorine stabiliser to ensure the pool remains in good condition.
+Liquid chlorine is volatile, so you must purchase a chlorine stabiliser to ensure the pool remains in good condition.
 On the other hand, tablets are more stable than liquid chlorine and don’t require a stabiliser.
 So, it’s safe to say that tablets are a better option than liquid.

 Finding The Right Water For Your Fibreglass Pools

 With that, we have come to the end of this informative guide.
-And we hope that it has helped you learn everything about pool water options when installing your fibreglass pool.
+We hope it has helped you learn about water options when installing your fibreglass pool.

 So, go ahead and choose the best pool water option for your needs and enjoy time with your family in the coming summer.
 If you have any further queries about the topic, leave them in the comment section below.